Skip to main content

 sudo ufw allow 5000

-# Display all processes logs
+# View all process logs

 pm2 logs